einarjon/adventofcode.sh/README.md

 # adventofcode.sh
-Advent of Code 2020, done in bash.
+Advent of Code 2020 and 2015, done in bash.
 Because why not? https://adventofcode.com/2020/

+https://adventofcode.com/2015/ can be found in the folder 2015.

 Input not included, but can be given on the command line.
 Defaults to *number*.txt in the same folder (no leading 0).